aosabook/500lines/async-web-server/writeup.md

 	   (content-size :accessor content-size :initform 0)
 	   (started :reader started :initform (get-universal-time))))

 Exactly what you expected, I presume.
-Storage slots for `tries`, `contents`, the `stream`, a `found-crlf?` flag, a number keeping track of `content-size` and a timestamp designating when this particular buffer was instantiated. `contents` is where we keep the characters read so far, `bi-stream` is where they come from, and `found-crlf?` is set to `t` by `buffer!` in the event that we read `\r\n\r\n`.
+Storage slots for `tries`, `contents`, the `stream`, a `found-crlf?` flag, a number keeping track of `content-size` and a time-stamp designating when this particular buffer was instantiated. `contents` is where we keep the characters read so far, `bi-stream` is where they come from, and `found-crlf?` is set to `t` by `buffer!` in the event that we read `\r\n\r\n`.
 The other three are all pieces of tracking data on the basis of which we might want to terminate a connection before sending back a response; in the case that the `buffer` is too old, too big or too needy.

 #### The Event Loop Proper